Professor Christopher Loughrey

 Biography

-As Principal Investigator, he currently holds a five-year British Heart Foundation funded programme grant and has been awarded a number of project grants funded by the Medical Research Council, British Heart Foundation, Heart Research UK, Medical Research Scotland and Chief Scientist Office.
-He is currently the Executive Deputy Editor of Cardiovascular Research and serves on the Editorial Board of the British Journal of Pharmacology and Frontiers in Physiology: Cardiac Electrophysiology.
-Christopher also leads a long-term (>10 year) industrial collaboration with a Japanese pharmaceutical company to discover the cardiac-related action of novel therapeutic drugs for the treatment of patients with heart failure.
+Christopher is a Principal Investigator on a British Heart Foundation (BHF) programme grant and has held a number of project grants funded by the Medical Research Council, BHF, Heart Research UK, Medical Research Scotland and Chief Scientist Office.
+He is currently the Executive Deputy Editor of Cardiovascular Research and has served on the Editorial board of the British Journal of Pharmacology and Frontiers in Physiology; Cardiac Electrophysiology.
+Christopher is an appointed member of the Royal College of Veterinary Surgeons (RCVS) Council, Honorary Professor at the University of Sydney, Fellow of the Royal Society of Biology and an elected Fellow of the RCVS.

 Research interests